flowingis/4devops/README.md

 ```
-push to Github, automatically will be deployed using NodeJS on top of Lambda
+Just push on Github, automatically will be deployed using NodeJS on top of Lambda

 ```